Welcome to transitwaycolumbia.org

 It's Time to Build the Transitway

-As automobile traffic in Columbia reaches unsustainable levels and "Olli", an autonomous electric minibus, wins support to operate on public roads in Maryland, the Columbia Transitway Advocacy Group (C-TAG) believes the time has come to make Rouse's vision a reality!
+As automobile traffic in Columbia reaches unsustainable levels and "Olli", an autonomous electric minibus, wins support to operate on public roads in Maryland, our advocacy group believes the time has come to build Rouse's planned transitway.